ESG strategy and management: A guide for businesses

 An ESG strategy typically includes separate initiatives in different departments and operations throughout a company.
 Here are some examples of what that can involve:

-• HR.
+- HR.
 The HR department plays the lead role in ESG initiatives related to employees.
-This can include managing DEI programs aimed at increasing the representation of different groups of people in the workforce and ensuring that all employees are treated equally.
+This can include managing DEI programs that aim to increase the representation of different groups of people in the workforce and ensure all employees are treated equally.
 Employee experience and engagement efforts, fair pay practices, and health and well-being initiatives -- mental health support and flexible work schedules, for example -- also fall under HR.

-• Supply chain.
-As part of ESG programs, supply chain managers are in charge of responsible sourcing initiatives that take environmental and social factors into consideration on purchases of materials and finished products.
-They're often also tasked with overseeing supply chain partners on labor practices, efforts to reduce greenhouse gas emissions and other sustainability measures.
+- Supply chain.
+As part of ESG programs, supply chain managers are in charge of sustainable procurement and responsible sourcing initiatives that take environmental and social factors into consideration on purchases of materials and finished products.
+They often also oversee supply chain partners on labor practices, efforts to reduce greenhouse gas emissions and other sustainability measures.

-• Marketing.
-The marketing department is responsible for ESG marketing efforts that highlight a company's ESG initiatives, goals and progress on meeting those goals.
+- Marketing.
+The marketing department is responsible for ESG marketing efforts that highlight initiatives, goals and progress on meeting those goals.
 Done properly, ESG marketing can help increase brand recognition, customer loyalty and, ultimately, revenue.
 But it needs to be honest about ESG plans and practices.
 If not, a company could face a backlash, including charges of greenwashing -- making false, unsubstantiated or exaggerated claims about environmental actions.

-• Finance.
+- Finance.
 The CFO is directly responsible for financial transparency and accounting integrity initiatives as part of the governance aspect of ESG.
-The finance department also has a hand in considering and funding ESG initiatives in other parts of the organization as a result of its control of budgeting, financial planning, cash flows and other financial functions.
+The finance department also has a hand in considering and funding ESG initiatives in other parts of the organization as part of its regular financial functions.

 Who should oversee and manage ESG programs?

 Oversight of ESG programs often begins at the board level or in the C-suite, with the CEO, COO or executive committee as a whole taking the management lead.
-Some companies have now added a chief sustainability officer or a chief ESG officer to lead their corporate programs.
-This role also might be referred to as the vice president of sustainability or ESG in other cases.
+Some companies have added a chief sustainability officer or a chief ESG officer to lead their corporate programs -- a role that's handled by a vice president of sustainability or ESG in other cases.

 Companies might also have a chief diversity officer who oversees DEI programs, generally in collaboration with the HR department.
 Otherwise, individual ESG initiatives are typically managed by department heads, such as the CFO, the chief marketing officer, the general counsel and the CIO.
 The latter has a particularly big role to play in driving environmental sustainability efforts because of IT's high energy consumption and the proliferation of e-waste as systems and devices are replaced.
 In addition, the CIO must ensure that IT systems and tools are deployed as needed to support ESG efforts.